AymanBakleh/AymanBakleh/README.md

 - 👋 Hi, I’m @AymanBakleh
-- 👀 I’m interested in Robotics,cad and condacting scientfic research
+- 👀 I’m interested in Robotics and tiny tech
-- 🌱 I’m currently learning computer vision
+- 🌱 I’m currently tiny AI
 - 💞️ I’m looking to collaborate on anything includes Robots!
 - 📫 How to reach me you can send me an email at "ayman.bakleh98@gmail.com"